Cameron505/Antecedent-temp/reports/AntecedentTemp_report.md

 Respiration measurements were taken daily during the incubation using a Li-850 bench top respiration unit.
-Below are the respiration rates for each sample, as well as the calculates accumulative respiration rates.
+Below are the respiration rates for each sample, as well as the calculates accumulative respiration rates.linear models are also drawn in represented color, with 95% confidence interval.

 ![](AntecedentTemp_report_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->![](AntecedentTemp_report_files/figure-gfm/unnamed-chunk-1-2.png)<!-- -->![](AntecedentTemp_report_files/figure-gfm/unnamed-chunk-1-3.png)<!-- -->![](AntecedentTemp_report_files/figure-gfm/unnamed-chunk-1-4.png)<!-- -->